In this article, we compare invoice factoring and conventional business loans. We discuss:

 - What is invoice factoring?

-A small business loan is a form of financing that allows you to borrow a specified amount of money.
-It provides the funds as a lump sum.
-Loans are repaid in monthly installments.
-Terms loans usually are amortized over 1 to 3 years.
+A term loan (i.e., small business loan) is a form of financing that allows you to borrow a specific amount of money.
+It’s a common product that provides the funds as a lump sum.
+Loans are repaid in monthly installments with payments amortized over one to three years.

 Factoring is a tool that finances slow-paying invoices (accounts receivable).
-Instead of waiting 30 to 90 days to get paid by customers, you get an immediate advance from factoring.
+Instead of waiting 30 to 90 days to get paid by customers, you get an immediate advance from the factoring company.
 The transaction settles when your customer pays in full.
-For more information, read “What is factoring?” or get a product summary.
+For more information, read “What is Factoring?” and “How Does Invoice Factoring Work?”

 - Acquiring assets (e.g., machinery)